 It is one of the most interesting places in Italy now with a national park you can roam around and history to learn.
 Not to mention, you can easily visit Naples via a ferry or a boat.

 Read also: Top 18 Most Iconic Landmarks in Europe

 Best tours for this attraction: Pompeii and Herculaneum 4-Hour Private Tour

 Among the countless lakes found in Italy, Lake Garda tops it up to the very first position in respect of area at the list.
 It is placed between Venice, Brescia, Verona, and Milan.
 The nearby mountains of this vast lake form glaciers.

 It has become a popular tourist attraction in Italy with the flow of time.
 A cruise from Venice or Milan is a very charming thing to do in this lake.
 It is an excellent option for Italy tourism, and the adventure is worth it.
 There are many classy hotels and pubs on the coast of this lake built up centering the tourists who come here every year.

-From the opportunity hiking, cycling, canoeing, sightseeing, sailing, swimming, theme parks and much more, you will never run out of things to do in here.
+From the opportunity hiking, cycling, canoeing, sightseeing, sailing, swimming, theme parks, and much more, you will never run out of things to do here.
 Be sure to bag up for a day or two in this great lake and visit the nearby lands.